cosalexelle/pushybel/README.md

 When a client subscribes to pushybel, the client browser receives a UUID and token used to authenticate the user.
 Requests to update a subscription are authenticated using a sha256 hash of the token and a random salt - these are sent along with the subscription details to the pushybel server to authenticate the update.

+Keep the client token a secret. **Anyone with access to the token and client uuid will be able to update their subscription details.**

 ## Supported platforms
 Currently, pushybel only works with NodeJS, for apps using Express.